Asphelite/iRacing_Kapps_VirtualFlag_Overlay/README.md

 - **Complex animations** (OneLapToGo, Disqualify, Blue Flag, etc.) - LED patterns
 - **Caution flags** ((Double)Yellow, Debris, Safety Car) - Directional animations
 - Animations queue automatically without overlapping

+### Issues and / or Limitations
+- The app might not properly recognize that iRacing has closed, so if you dont hide the widget in the replay or when you're not in iRacing you might still see the last flag that was playing on constant loop.
+You can clear it by re-opening the overlay.

 ## Credits